 Recent advances in nanoscale engineering have created a new class of particulate bionanotechnology that uses biomimicry to better integrate vaccine adjuvants and antigens.
 These pathogen-like particles, or PLPs, can come from a variety of sources, ranging from fully synthetic platforms to biologically-derived, self-assembling systems.
-Outer membrane vesicles (OMVs) derived from gram-negative bacteria demonstrate great promise as a next-generation vaccine platform.
+Outer membrane vesicles (OMVs) derived from gram-negative bacteria hold great promise as a next-generation vaccine platform.
 OMVs have the potential to seamlessly combine the biomimicry of virus-like particles with flexible, heterologous antigen integration and broad bacterial self-adjuvanticity.
 By employing molecularly engineered targeting and stimulation of key immune cells, we have pioneered the development of recombinant OMVs as a vaccine delivery platform and used the resulting engineered OMVs against high-impact, unsolved vaccine targets including bacterial pathogens, viruses, and human cancers.

 Notable contributions include: